openspending/community.openspending.org/about/portfolio.md

 <h3>Privacy International</h3>

-In early 2012, Privacy International recently approached the Spending Stories team to ask for a search widget to be able to search across all of the government spending datasets held in OpenSpending.
+In early 2012, Privacy International approached the Spending Stories team to ask for a search widget to be able to search across all of the government spending datasets held in OpenSpending.
 They had a list of companies which exhibited at the famous surveillance technology conferences in the US, the so-called Wiretappers' Ball, as well as a list of attendees of the conference and wanted to check which attendees also became customers of these companies.

 <img alt="" src="http://farm8.staticflickr.com/7213/7315271184_921d9ed606.jpg" title="Caelainn Barr" class="pull-right" style="margin-left: 1em;" width="250"  />